 Teachers Need Education, Too!

-Isaac arrived in his new family’s home two years ago as a four-year-old.
-Recently, his parents contacted Chosen for help with handling his challenging behaviors.
-His mom, dad, and three older siblings wanted him in their family, but they placed the responsibility to change on Isaac alone.
-Chosen helped Isaac’s family understand how the early years of trauma impacted Isaac’s biology, which was impacting his behavior.
-We taught them how to strengthen their attachment to him and equipped them with techniques that are effective in correcting difficult behaviors.
-Their family life has improved dramatically.
+Isaac* arrived in his new family’s home two years ago, as a four-year-old.
+His family contacted Chosen for help–they were going through a difficult time and they wanted to address his challenging behaviors.
+His mom, dad, and three older siblings wanted him in their family, but they were placing the responsibility to change on Isaac alone.
+Chosen helped Isaac’s family understand how the trauma Isaac experienced early in life was impacting his biology, which was impacting his current behavior.
+Chosen helped the family strengthen their attachment to Isaac and equipped them with techniques to correct his difficult behaviors.
+Their family life improved dramatically.

-However, while Isaac was excited to start kindergarten, the first few weeks of school did not go well.
+However, when Isaac started kindergarten, the first few weeks of school did not go well, even though he was excited to be in school.
 His teacher called Isaac’s parents every day with reports of out of control behavior in the classroom.
 She admitted to trying every allowable punishment with no success.
-Her biggest frustration was that he wasn’t completing his daily seat work.
-Isaac’s parents were discouraged.
-They wondered why so much success at home would not transfer to the classroom.
+Her biggest frustration was that he wasn’t completing his daily work.
+Isaac’s parents were discouraged; they wondered why so much success at home would not transfer to the classroom.

-With a little prodding, Isaac’s parents convinced his teacher to talk with Chosen staff.
-We were able to educate her about trauma’s impact on the brain and how traditional discipline techniques amplify challenging behaviors in children with trauma.
-We equipped her with techniques and print resources that she can use in the classroom.
-Mostly, we helped her reset her expectations for what school success should be for Isaac.
+Over time, Isaac’s parents convinced his teacher to talk with Chosen staff.
+Chosen helped her understand trauma’s impact on the brain and how traditional discipline techniques can amplify challenging behaviors in children who have experienced trauma, and our staff equipped her with techniques and resources she could use in the classroom.
+Perhaps most importantly, we helped her reset her expectations for what school success looks like for Isaac.

-After one week of implementing trauma-informed tools, Isaac’s teacher feels more equipped to help him and she has seen some improvement in his behaviors.
-We encourage you to share these resources with your children’s teachers today!
+After one week of implementing trauma-informed tools, Isaac’s teacher feels more equipped to help him and she has already seen improvement in his behaviors.
+When the right tools are provided, success is possible!
+W encourage you to share these resources with your children’s teachers today.